 We are situated in a lovely position adjacent to the village green.
 The oldest part of the school dates from Victorian times, but over the years, extensive additional accommodation has been added.
-A large-scale building project finished September 2015 providing us with an additional classroom, a drama/multi-purpose studio, an extended library facility, new focus rooms for individual learning needs and much-needed roof repairs.
+A large-scale building project finished in September 2015 providing us with an additional classroom, a drama/multi-purpose studio, an extended library facility, new focus rooms for individual learning needs and much-needed roof repairs.
 Whilst we look like a small village school from the front aspect, we actually extend back a long way and most visitors are surprised by our size.

-Behind the KS2 classes we have a large playground, extensive grassed areas incorporating playing fields and a large wildlife area with an enclosed pond, allotment, garden and a bird look out.
-Whilst a wonderful nature area in its own right, it will 'house; our Forest School from September 2017.
-The PTA are very active in the school and have funded many ‘nice to haves' including two outside gazebos on the field for outside picnics, shade cover and story time.
+Behind the KS2 classes, we have a large playground, extensive grassed areas incorporating a playing field, and a large wildlife area with an enclosed pond, allotment, garden and a bird lookout.
+Whilst a wonderful nature area in its own right, it also houses our Forest School (started September 2017).
+In the area, just in front of the Forest School, we have developed an outside Science Lab!

 Four years ago, we converted the previous kitchen pod into a sensory pod - a unique calming environment for use by all children.
 This is a very special and well-used addition to our school.